What is CNC Milling: Definition, Work Process & Technologies

 Creating CAD Model

-First things first, you need to create a CAD model blueprint for your intended part shape.
+First things first, you need to prepare a CAD model blueprint for your intended part shape.
 CAD stands for Computer Aided Design.
 As the name suggests, CAD software helps you in creating a 2-D or 3-D model for anything you have in mind.

 Converting CAD to CNC